Autism Assessment · Children & Teens · North York & Oakville

 Masking is the process of camouflaging autistic characteristics to fit into a neurotypical environment.
 A child who masks has often learned, without being explicitly taught, which behaviours draw attention and which ones allow them to move through a school day without standing out.

-The cost of that is real.
 Children who mask often hold it together in public and fall apart at home.
 They may be described as doing fine at school while their family experiences something very different at the end of the day.
+Girls and gender-diverse children mask more frequently, and are diagnosed later as a result.

 The Assessment Process